Little Big Horn (film)

-Little Big Horn (also known as The Fighting Seventh) is a 1951 American Western film written and directed by Charles Marquis Warren starring Lloyd Bridges, John Ireland and Marie Windsor.
+Little Big Horn (also known as The Fighting Seventh) is a 1951 American Western film written and directed by Charles Marquis Warren and starring Lloyd Bridges, John Ireland and Marie Windsor.

-It was also known as The Fighting Seventh.

 Plot

-Captain Phillip Donlin (Lloyd Bridges) and his small troop must rush to reach Little Big Horn in order to warn Lt.
+Captain Phillip Donlin and his small troop rush to reach Little Big Horn to warn Lt.
 Colonel Custer of the Sioux attack that awaits him.
-As they race against time, and Donlin pushes them hard through an arduous and dangerous journey, the Sioux start taking out the soldiers one at a time.
-Meanwhile, Donlin also clashes with Lt.
-John Haywood (John Ireland), who Donlin knows is having an affair with his wife, Celie (Marie Windsor).
+As they race against time and Donlin pushes his men through an arduous and dangerous journey, the Sioux begin killing the soldiers one at a time.
+Donlin also clashes with Lt.
+John Haywood, who is having an affair with his (Donlin's) wife Celie.